Shinee: 2015–2016: Odd, DxDxD and 1 of 1

 On February 17, Shinee were invited as the only Korean artist(s) to China's Lunar New Year Program, Chun Jie Wan Hui, which is hosted by Liaoning TV and has been the highest viewed show in its timeslot for 12 years.
 The same month, the group became ambassadors of the Ministry of Personnel Management to promote Korean music, dance and fashion.
 Their tasks as ambassadors included performing at events around the world to encourage cultural exchanges between the nations.

 Shinee held a three-day long concert, Shinee World IV, at Seoul's Olympic Park Gymnastics Gymnasium between May 15 and 17, where the group premiered the new songs off their upcoming album.
-Their fourth studio album, Odd, was released on May 18, and the following day the music video to the title song, "View", was released.
+Their fourth studio album, Odd, was released on May 18, and the following day the music video to the lead single, "View", was released.
 The track was written and produced by LDN Noise and Jonghyun.
 The music video for "View" was the most watched K-pop music video in the world for the month of May.
 Odd debuted at number nine on Billboard's Heatseekers Albums chart as well as number one on Billboard's World Albums chart and sold over 2,000 copies in the US.
 The repackaged album, Married to the Music, was released on August 3, 2015, with four additional songs.
-Gaon Music Chart released year-end sales for 2015 which revealed that Shinee was one of only five male groups to make it onto the digital chart, at 41st place, and one of only four male groups to make it into the top 100 of the download and streaming charts, at 78th and 65th place, respectively.